 - Tripod: useful for monastery interiors and pre-dawn shots.
 A travel tripod (1.5 kg) is sufficient; do not bring a 3 kg studio tripod

-- Cold-weather batteries: temperature at Gurudongmar dawn is -5 to 2°C. Carry 2-3 spare batteries in inside jacket pocket — they last twice as long warm
+- Cold-weather batteries: temperature at Gurudongmar dawn is -5 to 2°C. Carry 2-3 spare batteries in inside jacket pocket.
+They last twice as long warm

 - Polariser filter: useful at lakes (Gurudongmar, Tsomgo) and for tea-garden green saturation